Ofgem kicks-off major network charging review

 Outlining the scope of the review in an open letter to stakeholders, energy systems partner Frances Warburton wrote that the current charging framework may result in “inefficient use of the networks” and drive behaviours which have “adverse impacts on other network users, and hence consumers in general”.

-“As a result of changes in technology and other factors, some network users are increasingly able to adjust the timing and volume of their production and/or consumption of electricity, reducing their exposure to charges,” he added.
+“As a result of changes in technology and other factors, some network users are increasingly able to adjust the timing and volume of their production and/or consumption of electricity, reducing their exposure to charges,” she added.

-“Therefore, current residual charges will increasingly fall on those network users who are not able to do this.”
+“Therefore, current residual charges will increasingly fall on those network users who are not able to do this.
 They are likely to include “residential and small business consumers in general, and more vulnerable consumers in particular.”

 The SCR was launched off the back of a targeted charging review (TCR) consultation which Ofgem first announced back in March when it published its “minded-to” decision on cuts to triad avoidance payments.